Choosing Between your Friends and your Finances

 Also, don’t forget our Refer a Friend scheme.
 This is a fantastic way to let your mates know about the tax refunds they could be claiming - and to make a little extra cash yourself while you’re at it.

 Every time someone you’ve referred to RIFT claims their refund with us, you get a cash reward and entry into our prize draws.
 There’s never been a better time to get started with Refer a Friend, either.

-With our new Double Acts scheme, we’re giving away twice as many prizes as usual, by handing them out to both you AND your mate!
-Our Star Prize right now is a whopping £1,000 in cash – so RIFT Double Acts means that both you AND the friend you referred get the money!
-How's that for giving your mate best present ever?
+Back because you demanded it, our Double Acts scheme means we’re giving away twice as many prizes as usual, by handing them out to both you AND your mate!
+Our Star Prize right now is a whopping £1,000 in cash!

-Find out more about Refer a Friend and check out our new Double Acts double prizes for Christmas.
+Find out more about our Refer a Friend and Double Acts prizes for Christmas.
 Most importantly, refer your friends to RIFT for their tax refunds to start stacking up your rewards.
 It’s time to share the wealth this Christmas with RIFT.